chirucs/chirucs/README.md

 <h1 align="center">Hi, This is chiru👋</h1>
-<h3 align="center">I am a dedicated tech student at Stevens Institute of Technology with a strong foundation in programming and a passion for innovation in generative AI, natural language processing (NLP), deep learning (DL), and machine learning (ML).
+<h3 align="center">I am a dedicated tech student at Stevens Institute of Technology with a strong foundation in programming and a passion for innovation in Software Development and generative AI.
 I thrive on working on cutting-edge projects and am eager to contribute to building novel solutions in these fields.

 </h3>